From celebrity tell-alls to deep dives into identity and survival.

 Linda and her husband Dave were two young doctors living the dream.
 However, their perfect lives and Linda's body were shattered when a train hit their van while they were vacationing in Germany.
 Despite Linda becoming a triple amputee they stay together and work to rebuild their lives.
 She soon learned how to walk with prosthetics, finish med school while pregnant, and change a diaper with one hand.
 Gone is a story about turning challenges into opportunities and steering your life in the direction you want.

-Everything Beautiful In Its Time: Seasons of Love and Loss by Jenna Bush Hager
+Everything Beautiful In Its Time by Jenna Bush Hager

 To their granddaughter, George and Barbara Bush were so much more than the president and first lady.
 They were her beloved grandparents who taught her about love, strength, humility, and countless other life lessons that continue to guide her life.
 Her maternal grandparents, the Welches, may not have held as much national fame as the Bushes, but to Jenna, they were equally loved as they taught her to appreciate the little things.
 Throughout her book, Jenna pays tribute to her past and provides life lessons for all readers to take with them.